Skip to main content

 WiZ Connected Smart Bulbs

-(Current Price, subject to change)
+(Current price, subject to change)

-WiZ Connected Color A19 bulb
+WiZ Connected Color A19 bulb (E26 base)

 What We Love

-• Color accuracy good but not Hue-perfect
+• Color accuracy is good, not Hue-grade

 Govee Smart Light Bulbs